Illness and other Mitigating Circumstances

 It is not enough to just tell your department that you believe your assessment performance has been affected by a mitigating circumstance.
 You must also submit the appropriate mitigating circumstances form and supply your department with supporting documentation from an appropriate third-party as evidence of the mitigating circumstance.

 The evidence must explain: (1) what the circumstance is; (2) exactly how it affected you in relation to your studies/assessment; (3) precisely when (i.e. identifying which assessments were affected).

-You are responsible for obtaining the appropriate documentary evidence and ensuring that it is submitted on time.
-The University will not, seek documentary evidence on your behalf.
-The evidence you submit in relation to any mitigating circumstances claim must be in English.
+You are responsible for obtaining all appropriate documentary evidence and ensuring that it is submitted on time.
+The University will not seek documentary evidence on your behalf.
+Only evidence written in English can be considered.
 It is your responsibility to obtain and submit a verified translation if the original evidence is in another language.

 |Examples of evidence of mitigating circumstances|

 |Serious physical illness||Medical certificate/hospital report/report from qualified medical practitioner|

 |Psychological illness||Report from a psychiatrist, psychologist or Student Counselling Service|

 |Severe personal difficulties||Report from Student Counselling Service, Student Welfare Service or another qualified professional|